Contents

 With the right automated labeling tools, you should be able to easily automate most data annotation tasks, such as classifying objects in an image.
 The following is a list of data labeling tasks that an AI-assisted automation software suite can help you automate for your ML models:

-• Image segmentation: In a way, this is more detailed than detection.
-Segmentation can get down to the granular, pixel-based level within images and videos.
-With segmentation, a label or mask is applied to specific objects, instances, or areas of an image or video, and then AI-assisted tools can identify identical collections of pixels and apply the correct labels throughout a dataset.
+- Image segmentation: In a way, this is more detailed than detection.
+Segmentation can reach the granular, pixel-based level within images and videos.
+With segmentation, a label or mask is applied to specific objects, instances, or areas of an image or video.
+Then AI-assisted tools can identify identical collections of pixels and apply the correct labels throughout a dataset.

-• Polygons and polylines: Another way to annotate and label images, with lines drawn around static or moving objects in images and videos.
-Once enough of these have been applied to a subset of data, then automated tools can take over and implement those same labels accurately across an entire dataset.
+- Polygons and polylines: Another way to annotate and label images is by drawing lines around static or moving objects in images and videos.
+Once enough of these have been applied to a subset of data (automated tools can implement those same labels accurately across an entire dataset.

 (Source)